 The divers, along with other witnesses related these events: The object that entered the waters of Shag Harbour had soon left the area, traveling underwater for about 25 miles to a place called Government Point, at the mouth of Shelburne Harbour, which was near a top-secret NATO submarine detection base.
 The object was detected with hydrophones and naval vessels were positioned over it.
-After a couple of days of military observation by navy divers and sensors, the military was planned a salvage operation.
+After a couple of days of military observation by navy divers and sensors, the military made plans for a recovery operation.
 That’s when a second USO (unidentified submerged object) joined the first.
 “Off the record” military witnesses indicate that the second craft had arrived to render aid to the original USO.

 At this time, the Navy decided to wait and watch.
 After about a week of monitoring the two USOs, the flotilla of navy vessels were promptly deployed to investigate a Russian submarine which had entered Canadian waters nearby.
 At this point, the two underwater craft made their move.
 They made their way to the Gulf of Maine, and putting distance between themselves and the chasing navy ships, they broke the surface, and shot away into the skies.

 These extraordinary events were corroborated by many witnesses, both civilian and military.
 Unfortunately, the reports were given “off the record.”
 Ex-military personnel feared the loss of their pensions, and civilian witnesses feared ridicule, and their privacy being invaded.
 The unusual events of Shag Harbor command an important place in the study of UFOs and USOs.
 There is little doubt that something “unknown” crashed, or landed, into the waters of Shag Harbor on October 4, 1967.